top of page

 2. Batching Plant

-Constant communication between batching and casting is required so that the concrete is manufactured and delivered down the chute in to the casting hopper when needed.
+Constant communication between batching and casting is required so that the concrete is manufactured and delivered down the chute into the casting hopper when needed.

 Raw materials are delivered by lorry, the sand and aggregate in 30 Tonne tipper and the cement and PFA in 30 Tonne powder transporters.
-The sand and aggregate is stored in the bins and the powders are stored in the Silos.
+The sand and aggregate is stored in the bins and the powders are stored in the silos.
 Cubes are taken for every 50m3 of concrete batched and are sent to a UKAS accredited laboratory for crushing and compliance checks.

 After cleaning takes place, the mould end plates are inserted into the moulds and pulled tight onto the end spacers of the cage.
 The trophy boxes form a void in the end of the pile for use with our Centrum D Joints.
 The void is formed by using a cardboard sleeve which acts as a de-bonder between the concrete and the void former on the trophy box.
 A pin is then inserted through the void former, this creates the void in which the Centrum D Joint pin is inserted out on site.